Portland Stags

 The Portland Stags were an American semi-professional ultimate team based in Portland, Oregon.
 The Stags competed as part of Major League Ultimate (MLU) in the league's Western Conference until the league suspended operations in 2016.
 The team was one of the original eight teams that formed the MLU in 2013.
 The team saw the post-season three times and in 2016 saw its first appearance at the MLU Championship.

+In 2022, Portland Nitro began playing ultimate for the Ultimate Frisbee Association.

 History

 2013

 For their inaugural season the General Manager, Nathan Schorsch, brought on long-time ultimate player Justin Becker to lead the Stags as head coach.
 The first game of the Stags career began against the San Francisco Dogfish.
 While it was a fairly close game the Dogfish claimed victory 11-14.
 It wasn't until the fourth week of the season that the Stags found their first victory, playing again against the Dogfish, this time in Portland at Lewis and Clark College.
 Both teams played a close match with the Dogfish leading for a majority of the game, but the Stags were able to pull ahead in the final minutes.
 This was the Stags only victory of the season, leaving them with a 1-9 record.